orientechnologies/orientdb-docs/source/SQL-Query.md

 SELECT FROM Profile WHERE any() TRAVERSE( 0,3 ) ( any().toUpperCase().indexOf( 'danger' ) > -1 )
 ```

-Order the result set by the `name` in descending order:
+Order the result set by `name` in descending order:
 ```sql
 SELECT FROM Profile ORDER BY name DESC
 ```

-Returns the total of records per city:
+Return the total of records per city:
 ```sql
 SELECT SUM(*) FROM Account GROUP BY city
 ```

-Traverse record starting from a root node:
+Traverse records starting from a root node:

 ```sql
 SELECT FROM 11:4 WHERE any() TRAVERSE(0,10) (address.city = 'Rome')